Top Places To Get Lau Lau In Hawaii

 Kauai

-If you find yourself in Lihue (a likely discovery if you’re visiting the Garden Island) you’ll absolutely want to visit Smiley’s Local Grinds.
+If you find yourself in Lihue (a likely discovery if you’re visiting the Garden Island), you’ll want to visit Smiley’s Local Grinds.
 Visitors often mention the lau lau served here as being some of the island’s best - and what’s more, at 4100 Rice St, it’s just down the street from the self-explanatory Kauai Beer Company.

 Smiley’s is open every weekday from 9 am to 8 pm.